-Barcelona is a bucket list destination for many people and with such stunning architecture, delicious food and no shortage to things to do – it’s easy to see why!
+Barcelona is a bucket list destination for many people and with such stunning architecture, delicious food and no shortage of things to do – it’s easy to see why!
 Barcelona’s unique location provides a unique opportunity for travellers to combine a beach holiday and city break in one trip.
 However, this does make it slightly harder to budget for!
-Below we have created a rough guide on what sort of prices you should be expecting to pay when visiting this amazing city, in order to give you a clearer picture on how you should plan for your trip!
+Below we have created a rough guide on what sort of prices you should be expecting to pay when visiting this amazing city, in order to give you a clearer picture of how you should plan for your trip!

 Getting to Barcelona

 Flights to Barcelona vary massively depending on the country that you are travelling from, the airline you book with, what time of year you are visiting and how early you book your tickets.

 The peak season for tourism in Barcelona is considered to be June and July, with the prices of flights experiencing an average increase of 18%.
 However, in the slightly more off-peak months when the city will be slightly less warm and much less hectic, prices are much more reasonable.
 If you do decide to visit in peak season, buying your tickets more than 4 weeks in advance will likely save you money.